kathrynmetcalf/GeoCORK/README.md

 <h2 align="center"> An improved workflow for geochronology data management</h2>

 ## Description
 GeoCORK is a desktop application for managing U-Pb geochronology data which are stored in a local relational database.
 Data can be imported from .xlsx files in various formats and exported for use in analysis tools and data sharing.
-For more information on using GeoCORK, refer to Metcalf and Burges, 2025.
-For more information on GeoCORK development, refer to Burges and Metcalf, 2025.
+For more information on using GeoCORK, refer to Metcalf and Burges (2025).

 ## Download
 Find the latest release [here](https://github.com/kathrynmetcalf/GeoCORK/releases).

+## Publications
+If you have used GeoCORK in your workflow, please cite the accompanying publication and zenodo data release.
+At the bottom of the page you can find BibTeX formats.

+Metcalf, K., and Burges, J., 2025, kathrynmetcalf/GeoCORK: GeoCORK v1.1.0:, doi:10.5281/ZENODO.15833658.

 ## Example Files
 Two example databases and supporting files can be found at (zenodo link).